 Bulimia nervosa; Binge-purge behavior; Eating disorder - bulimia

 Many more women than men have bulimia.
 The disorder is most common in teenage girls and young women.
-The person usually knows that her eating pattern is abnormal.
-She may feel fear or guilt with the binge-purge episodes.
+The person usually knows that their eating pattern is abnormal.
+They may feel fear or guilt with the binge-purge episodes.

 The exact cause of bulimia is unknown.
 Genetic, psychological, family, society, or cultural factors may play a role.
 Bulimia is likely due to more than one factor.